Paolo Rocca: Techint

-Notebook scandal
+Notebook case

-In November 2018, Rocca was indicted by the Argentine judge overseeing an investigation into the so-called notebook scandal as part of a graft case.
+In November 2018, Rocca was indicted by the Argentine judge overseeing an investigation into the so-called notebook case as part of a graft case.
 The charges resulted from testimony that a company executive had paid bribes to speed up the compensation to Rocca's group that resulted from the nationalization of SIDOR by the Venezuelan government.

-In April 2019, the Argentine court of appeals dropped all the charges against Rocca, clearing him.
+In April 2019, the Argentine court of appeals dropped all the charges against Rocca pending further investigation.

 Boards and awards

 Paolo Rocca is a member of the executive committee of the World Steel Association and was the chairman of this association during the 2009–2010 period.
 He was a member of the International Advisory Committee of New York Stock Exchange, and of the advisory board of the Inter-American Development Bank (IDB) private sector.
 In 2004 within the "Argentina-México: Visión y Perspectivas” forum, he was awarded with the Orden Mexicana del Aguila Azteca.
 In 2008 he was recognized by Fundación Konex with the “2008 Platinum Konex Prize: Industry businessmen”; and in 2011 he was chosen “Steelmaker of the Year” by the Association of Iron and Steel Technology (AIST).
 In 2013 the Columbia Business School honored Paolo Rocca with the "Deming Cup" in recognition to the impact of his leadership on Tenaris's competitiveness.